Safarali Kenjayev: Dushanbe protests

 In protest of Kenjayev's reinstatement, protesters demonstrated outside the legislature building in Dushanbe on May 7, 1992.
 They called for Kenjayev's dismissal for his alleged corruption and mismanagement.
 As the civil war broke out, Kenjayev and other leaders formed the Popular Front of Tajikistan.

 Attempted coup

 On 24 October 1992, Kenjayev led his army into Dushanbe, attacking the capital's presidential palace and parliament building.
 More than 150 people died.
 His forces, in control of the local radio station, proclaimed him the new president.
 After the coup, Kenjavey addressed the Tajik people, and said he would replace the leadership with a religious free government.
 Kenjavey also promised he would stop the civil war and restore the Nabiyev government.

 After two days of negotiations with the President of Tajikistan Akbarsho Iskandrov, Kenjayev and his troops withdrew from Dushanbe.

 Death

-On March 30, 1999, three assassins killed Kenjayev, his bodyguard, and his driver in front of an apartment building in Dushanbe.
+On March 30, 1999, three assassins shot Kenjayev, his bodyguard, and his driver to their deaths in front of an apartment building in Dushanbe.